CNC Machine Shop

 A CNC machining centre (aka machining centre) is an advanced machine capable of carrying out high-grade subtractive manufacturing on a variety of product materials.
 Its unparalleled accuracy, high surface finish, and easy setup have made it a leading choice in precision manufacturing.

 A machining centre can perform milling, drilling, and lathe operations in one session.
 We can fit many tools at the same time, and all operations can be carried out one after the other until we get the finished product.
+Live tooling makes it possible to toggle between the tools in an automated fashion, cutting the turnaround times considerably.

 Welding Machine